dbhuller/Zombie-Hunter/README.md

 Game Info:
 -------------------------------------------------
   Directory for game:

-  csc413-secondgame-rogue-7/jar/.jar
+    csc413-secondgame-rogue-7/jar/SecondGame/TermProject.jar

+  To Run:

-  To Run: Download the TankGame folder contianing the Resources folder and the TankGame.jar file onto your desktop.
-Go into the folder and double click the TankGame.jar file and the game should load up.
-Tested this way in my own enviornment.
+    Download/Clone the SecondGame folder in the jar folder under the root of the directory.
+Place the folder anywhere on your desktop and double click the .jar file, making sure that the Resources folder is in the directory as TermProject.jar